 Reports: Several stabbed at blood plasma center in Virginia

-Authorities say several people were stabbed at a blood plasma donation center in Virginia.
+Authorities say several people were stabbed at a blood plasma donation center in Virginia, and a suspect is in custody.

-WTVR TV quotes Petersburg Police Chief Kenneth Miller as saying that a suspect was taken into custody after the stabbing Thursday inside the Octapharma Plasma center in Petersburg.
+WTVR TV quotes Petersburg Police Chief Kenneth Miller as saying that a suspect was arrested after the stabbing Thursday inside the Octapharma Plasma center in Petersburg.
 The city is located about 20 miles (32 kilometers) south of the capital of Richmond.

-Miller did not identify the suspect and did not say how many people were stabbed or how serious their injuries are.
-No further details were immediately available.
+The Richmond Times-Dispatch quotes Petersburg police Lt.
+Dustin Sloan as saying the victims were wounded by a "cutting instrument," and that he doesn't yet know how many people were stabbed.
+He said earlier Thursday that the victims were "stable," without elaborating.

+Authorities did not identify the suspect.
+The Times-Dispatch says the suspect is being questioned.

 Comments